RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-09-24-funded-proposals.md

 ## SLAMSeq

-SLAMSeq is software developed within the [SubLab][sudlab] which is lead by [Dr Ian Subery's][ian] and performs sequence alignment of variably spliced RNA sequences to assess degradation rates.
+The [SubLab][sudlab], which is lead by [Dr Ian Subery][ian], have developed software to analyse the output of SLAMSeq experiments which performs sequence alignment of variably spliced RNA sequences to assess degradation rates.
 Despite wide adoption of the technique the current software is limited to only being run on a per-gene basis rather than per isoform basis and statistical comparison of differences in decay rates are limited.
 The [Sudlab][sudlab] have addressed this deficiency by developing an analysis pipeline with pre-processing performed in Python and statistical analysis undertaken in R.

 RSE support will be used to refactor the code into formal packages with a modular code structure and formal tests which facilitate long-term maintenance and make extension easier and will make it straight-forward for users to